Pictured above, Becky, my heart dog.

 In 2018 we held our first Great Lakes CKCSC Specialty Show, as a part of the Kalamazoo Apple Blossom Cluster held in May.
 I was privileged to be able to help in the planning and execution of this event.
 Our club had a great time hosting this!

-In 2019 I stepped down from the Secretary position and am focusing more on the club advertising and media.
+In 2019 I stepped down from the Secretary position, into the Vice President position and I am focusing more on the club advertising and media.

 In 2014 I signed up as a volunteer for Cavalier Rescue USA after a large commercial breeder was rumored to have over 98 Cavaliers go to auction.
 We began fostering for CRUSA in Dec of 2014.
 (Our first 2 fosters came out of that auction).
 It is my heart to serve this breed well.
 We have had the privilege of helping some rescue cavaliers in great need.